sajith-rahim/expectation-maximization/README.md

 # Expectation Maximization Algorithm

-# Coin Toss - Binomial
-# Mixture of Linear Models
-# GMM

 This is the R implementation for  -
-- KMeans
-- GMM
-- Expectation Maximization
+1. Coin Toss - Binomial
+2. Mixture of Linear Models
+3. Gaussian Mixture

+<div style='page-break-after: always'></div>

-Chapter 9 PMRL
+Chapter 9
+Pattern Recognition and Machine Learning